NTechV/vbsbot/README.md

 # vbsbot
-This is vbsbot, a simple bot written in vbs.
+This is vbsbot, a simple "bot" written in vbs.